hsivan/fosi/README.md

 implementation from the [JAXopt](https://github.com/google/jaxopt) library.
 As a base optimizer, FOSI employs Adam and HB.
 For further information regarding the experiments, please refer to the paper for the full details.

+*Note: Additionally, we offer a [script](experiments/aws_ec2_configure.py) that initiates and configures an AWS EC2 instance with a GPU and the necessary drivers.
+This script handles the cloning of the FOSI project onto the instance and installs all the required dependencies.
+Before executing the script, it is important to ensure that the prerequisites mentioned at the beginning of the script are met.
+Once satisfied, the user can establish an SSH connection to the EC2 instance and promptly execute the provided examples or run the experiments.*

 ## Citing FOSI